© Rey Allgayer

 Out of immediate danger, curiosity is back in the fight and seems to be winning.
 Unable to resist, I edge along the boat’s side for one last peek at the docks.
 But I see nothing.
 No hooded figure, no sneaking stowaway.
 The docks look like they always do.
 Only now, for the first time in my life, I ask myself what they are hiding in their shadows.

 I shake my head to clear it, and duck under the water to let myself be carried downstream by the current, only popping up and paddling to the banks when I know that I’ve rounded the bend and am out of sight of the docks and the sorting shed.
 I sit on the bank for a long while, waiting for my clothes to dry in the gentle late-afternoon breeze and the sun’s waning light.
-My heart rate slows and I stop shaking after a little while.
+My heart rate slows and eventually I stop shaking.
 As the human mind does, I suppose, my imagination starts reworking the last hour’s events into something less frightening and wildly more exciting.

 I feel the guilt of this thought almost before I think it, but this might be the most wonderfully exciting thing that has ever happened to me, or that I’ve ever heard happening to anyone else here in Delle’s End.
 A hooded figure sneaking off a boat that wasn’t even scheduled to be here and disappearing into the shadows.
 It sounds like one of those stories my uncle told me when I was a child, full of mystery and adventure.
 Really, I know I should tell someone about the stranger.
 It is my duty.
 Anyone in Delle’s End would be confused and disappointed that I am even hesitating.
 He could be dangerous, and I should think of the safety of Delle’s End before my own childish need for excitement.
 The good of the many over the needs of the few.
 That’s what I’ve always been taught.